rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 - uninstalling software
 - updating already installed software

 Software can be installed on Linux based systems using several methods.
-You can install from source or from precompiled binaries.
-The latter method is by far the easier way but it is also the least customizable.
+You can install from source or precompiled binaries.
+The latter method is the easiest way, but it is also the least customizable.
 When you install from precompiled binaries most of the work has already been done for you – but even then, you do need to know the name and where to find the particular software you want.

 Almost all software originally come as C or "C++" programming language source files.
 The source programs are usually distributed as archives of source files.
 Usually  tar’ed or gzip’ed d or bzip2’ed files.
 This means they come compressed or as a single bundle.

-Most developers have made their source code conform to GNU standards, thereby making it easier to share with others.
+Most developers have made their source code conform to GNU standards, making it easier to share.
 It also means that the packages will compile on any UNIX or UNIX like system (e.g., Linux).

 RPM is the underlying tool for managing applications (packages) on Red Hat based distributions such as  Rocky Linux, Fedora, Red Hat Enterprise Linux (RHEL), openSuSE, Mandrake, and so on.